khazarkhorrami/Deep_Learning_templates/README.md

 # templates
-This repository contains template TensorFlow and PyTorch codes for different model architectires and training algorithms (work in progress).
+This repository contains template TensorFlow and PyTorch codes for different deel learning model architectires and training algorithms (work in progress).